chuan97/frameopt/README.md

 * `frameopt.core.manifold.chart`: implements a chart at a point, i.e. a frame, in the product manifold of complex projective spaces.
 The chart provides an orthonormal basis in tangent space and can thus enconde and decode tangent vectors to and from real coordinates in $\mathbb R^{2n(d-1)}$, and transport these coordinates across charts.
 It can also transport its basis to another point to form a new chart there.

 The available optimizers are:
 * `frameopt.core.optim.cma.RiemannianCMA`: is an adaptation of CMA-ES to Riemannian manifolds.
-It interfaces classical CMA-ES with the manifold by sampling on the real space of chart coordinates at the mean frame, generating candidates and a new mean by retraction, and transporting evolution paths and the covariance matrix by paralell transport.
+It interfaces classical CMA-ES with the manifold by sampling on the real space of chart coordinates for tangent vectors at the mean frame, generating candidates and a new mean by retraction, and transporting evolution paths and the covariance matrix by parallel transport.
-* `frameopt.core.optim.cma.ProjectionCMA`: is a simpler implementation of CMA-ES on the product manifold of complex projective spaces by sampling in real ambient space and projecting candidates to frame before evaluating the energy.
+* `frameopt.core.optim.cma.ProjectionCMA`: is a simpler implementation of CMA-ES on the product manifold of complex projective spaces by sampling in real ambient space and projecting candidates to a frame before evaluating the energy.
 It uses [pycma](https://github.com/CMA-ES/pycma) as backend.
 * `frameopt.core.optim.local.cg_minimize`: implements conjugate gradient on the product manifold of complex projective spaces.
 It uses [pymanopt](https://github.com/pymanopt/pymanopt) as backend.

 Additionally: